Sundried Tomato Mushroom Pasta

 Can you use regular tomatoes instead?

-Yes, however sundried tomatoes give a deep tomato flavor (since most of the moisture is gone, it sweetens/intensifies the flavor of the tomato).
-I would use 1 tablespoon tomato paste and a 14 ounce can of diced tomatoes, drained to replace the sundried tomatoes in this recipe.
+Yes, I would use 1 tablespoon tomato paste and a 14 ounce can of diced tomatoes, drained to replace the sundried tomatoes in this recipe.
 You may need more salt and garlic powder as well.

 Want a creamier sauce?